 Use Priorities to set target times for ticket resolution.
 Priorities could either be simply selected or be pre-determined based on an Impact and Urgency matrix.*

 *Implementing an Impact and Urgency matrix requires consultancy, please contact House-on-the-Hill for further details.

 A simple Priority model may consist of 5 different Priorities, including:

 - Long Term

-To manually add priorities, go to Settings Cog > Service Level Management and select Priority from the Category drop-down.
+To manually add priorities, go to the Settings Cog > Service Level Management and select Priority from the Category Field drop-down.

-Create new Priorities by clicking on the Add New Priority (““) button.
+Create new Priorities by clicking on the Add button.

 In the Priority Details, give the Priority a name and select the Process Type and Folder.
 Then use the Target Metrics section to set Response, Warning, and Action times.

 The workflow will determine the statuses to be created.
-To add new statuses go to Settings Cog > Service Level Management and in Category select Status.
+To add new statuses go to the Settings Cog > Service Level Management and in the Category Field select Status.